yetanalytics/tentacles/README.md

 # An octocat is nothing without her tentacles

+This fork of [tentacles](https://github.com/Raynes/tentacles) replaces clj-http with http-kit, fixes some bugs, and fleshes out the API.

 Tentacles is a Clojure library for working with the Github v3 API.
 It supports the entire Github API.

 This library is the successor to my old [clj-github](https://github.com/Raynes/clj-github) library. clj-github will no longer be maintained.

 ## Usage

 This is on clojars, of course.
-Just add `[tentacles "0.5.1"]` to your `:dependencies` in your project.clj file.
+Just add `[com.yetanalytics/tentacles "0.5.2"]` to your `:dependencies` in your project.clj file.

 ### CODE!